rust-lang/reference/src/glossory.md

 For example, `2 + (3 * 4)` is an expression that returns the value 14.

+### Prelude

+Prelude, or The Rust Prelude, is a small collection of items - mostly traits - that are imported into very module of every crate.
+The traits in the prelude are pervasive.

 ### Slice

 A slice is dynamically-sized view into a contiguous sequence, written as `[T]`.